pizzaolive/ant_upload_checker/README.md

 ## :rainbow: Future versions
+### Version 1.4.3
+- [ ] Add (optional?) resolution dupe check https://github.com/pizzaolive/ant_upload_checker/issues/16

 ### Version 1.4.2
-- [ ] Fix for films that should contain "/" or ":" within times or dates in tiles https://github.com/pizzaolive/ant_upload_checker/issues/5
+- [x] Fix for films that should contain "/" or ":" within times or dates in tiles https://github.com/pizzaolive/ant_upload_checker/issues/5

 ## :bulb: Future ideas
 * Add ability to exclude TV shows if some are found within directory
 * Use enquirer or GUI to select folder paths?
-* Add (optional?) resolution dupe check https://github.com/pizzaolive/ant_upload_checker/issues/16